JBurrellIRL/ProjectThree/README.md

 ### Features Left to Implement

 In the future, I'd like to expand this game to pick random words from different areas (outside of just wild animals) and then to show a hint to the player that's appropriate to the random word.
+It would also be nice to create a "leaderboard" system, that tracks users guessing the correct word in the least amount of tries.

 ## Technologies Used